 - Keeps everyone alert and makes them aware of potential hazards

-Having the right training manuals for any profession is an essential part of business but in a sector such as construction it is everything.
+Having the right training manuals for any profession is essential, but in a sector such as construction it is everything.
 OSHA Standards can mean the difference between life and death at a road construction site.
-Knowing how to put one together properly and being able to is essential to the business and safety of people’s lives.
+Knowing how to put one together properly is essential to the business’ success and safety.

 By Dylan Friebel